AsahiLinux/docs/Developer-Quickstart.md

 Go through OS first-time setup.
 Create an administrator user and password.

 Check the OS version.
-If it is not 11.2, you should update this OS too.
+If it is not 11.2, you should update to at least this version.

 Shut down the machine again.